thoughtram/blog/_posts/2014-12-23-exploring-angular-1.3-using-es6.md

 ---
 layout:     post
-title:      Using ES6 with Angular today
+title:      "Using ES6 with Angular today"
 date:       2015-01-23
 summary:    One of the most exciting upcoming changes for Angular 2.0 is that it's entirely written in ES6 - the next version of JavaScript.
 There's no need to wait until Angular 2.0 though.
 You can start writing your Angular apps with ES6 today - even with Angular 1.x.
 In this post we are going to look at two very exciting ES6 features and how they can play a role in the context of an Angular application.
 Modules and Inheritance.